leflambeur/rkvst-docs/content/contributing/formatting-content/advanced-formatting/index.md

 Each `Tabs` object on a page should have a unique identifier, you should also specify the language syntax highlighting to use per tab, this should be reflected in the title of the tab where appropriate.

+Similarly to the Simple Codeblocks by adding the language the website will know to add the `copy to clipboard` functionality to the block.

 ```go
 {{</* tabs name="tab_with_code" >}}
 {{{< tab name="Bash" codelang="bash" >}}